Shinsen Shōjiroku: Historical inaccuracy

-Interestingly, the general consensus in Japan is that many of the supposed founders were fictional due to the lack of mentioning in their respective kingdoms of origin, most likely created to help provide agency and legitimacy for immigrant clans to remain in their positions which was later exacerbated with the creation of the Shinsen Shōjiroku to aggrandize the already fictional claims made prior to the book's completion.
-Hence, positing possibilities of certain families of not truly being Chinese or Korean descent, only claiming to be related to their royalty for political and social influence.
+Emperor Kanmu, the first emperor to have commissioned a genealogical record in Japanese history.

 It is believed that when Emperor Kanmu first ordered a genealogical record of the families in 799, his intention was to properly track the clans' then ambiguous lineages.
 This notion is evident as Kanmu was the emperor known for bestowing honorary names (such as the Taira clan) for his relatives in order to prevent an overcrowding of the imperial line.
 This was carried over to his children such as Emperor Saga with the Minamoto clan.
 It may also have been due to Kanmu's own lineage of being of Paekche descent (through Yamato no Fuhito clan) where he became personally invested in family lines in general.
 With the emperor's intention of officially recording down families of different origins, it is believed that many members ennobled their ancestors in order to distinguish themselves from other clans of foreign origins.
 Therefore, openly embracing their newly appointed identities regardless of their historical accuracy.
+In fact, according to historian Hiroshi Kurita (栗田 寛), it was common for Korean descendants to rely on prominent families for their lineage in order to raise their social status.